Sarah Phillips (novel)

-Sarah Phillips is a novel written by Andrea Lee in 1984.
-The novel takes place in Philadelphia in the period after the civil rights movement, and centers the protagonist, Sarah Phillips, born in 1953, a daughter of a black middle class family living in the suburbs of Philadelphia.
+Sarah Phillips is a 1984 novel written by American writer Andrea Lee.
+The novel takes place in Philadelphia in the period after the civil rights movement, and centers the protagonist, Sarah Phillips, born in 1953, a daughter of a black middle-class family living in the suburbs of Philadelphia.
 From a first-person narrative point of view, Sarah offers chronological snapshots of her and her family's lives.
 She illuminates realities of middle-class Black American life, particularly around the time after the Civil Rights Movement via fictionalized stories.
 A later version of the book begins with a foreword by Valerie Smith.
 She talks about her experiences teaching this novel in her own class, and how her students did not take a liking to the protagonist, Sarah Phillips.
 She then contextualizes the novel, which actually began as a set of short stories debuted in The New Yorker, published during a period in which the black middle class rose in numbers.
 Sarah Phillips, Smith says, is in a lot of ways everything that her predecessors, both in terms of fictional characters like her and real world individuals who identified with her story, could dream of: being black and middle class, achieving success in the eyes of white America.